dashpay/docs/wallets/electrum/faq.rst

    wallet information will remain unencrypted in the memory of your computer for the duration of your session.
 If a wallet is encrypted, then its password will be required in order to open it.
-Note that the password will not be kept in memory; Electrum does not need it in order to save the wallet on disk, because it uses asymmetric encryption (ECIES).
+Note that the password will not be kept in memory; Dash Electrum does not need it in order to save the wallet on disk, because it uses asymmetric encryption (ECIES).

 Wallet file encryption is activated by default since version 2.8.
 It is